Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

    This section contains a (not-thorough) summary on classical deadline scheduling theory, and how it applies to SCHED_DEADLINE.
-   The reader can "safely" skip to Section 4 if only interested in seeing how the scheduling policy can be used.
-Anyway, we strongly recommend to come back here and continue reading (once the urge for testing is satisfied :P) to be sure of fully understanding all technical details.
+   The reader can "safely" skip to Section 4 if only interested in seeing how the woke scheduling policy can be used.
+Anyway, we strongly recommend to come back here and continue reading (once the woke urge for testing is satisfied :P) to be sure of fully understanding all technical details.

  .. ************************************************************************